-Limits (LT)
+Chapter 1 Limits (LT)

 How do we measure "close-by" values?
+By the end of this chapter, you should be able to...

 - 1. Find limits from the graph of a function. - 2.
 Infer the value of a limit based on nearby values of the function. - 3.
 Compute limits of functions given algebraically, using proper limit properties. - 4.
 Determine where a function is and is not continuous. - 5.
 Determine limits of functions at infinity. - 6.
 Determine limits of functions approaching vertical asymptotes.